bjornicus/orbitalboardgame/README.md

     <img src="https://rawgithub.com/bjornicus/orbitalboardgame/master/ice-token.png" width="50" height="50" class="circle" />
     <figcaption>ice</figcaption>
 </figure>
 * Upgrade a storage ring to any other station type.
-Cost is same as above minus the metal (e.g. upgrade a ring to a fuel depot for 2 helium).
+Cost is same as above minus the metal (e.g. upgrade a ring to a fuel station for 2 helium).
 * Disassemble any constructed station and recover the metal
 * Refit any ship on the same space (including your own)